mdumke/hadoop-example/1-single-node-setup/README.md

 The dashboard does not tell us too many interesting things at this point because we haven't done anything yet.
 Let's run a little job with YARN to try out if the setup works.

-A very straight forward way to work with Hadoop is to have it stream the output of files to STDOUT, from where it can be read and processed with command line tools.
+A very straight forward way to work with Hadoop is to have it stream the output of files to `STDOUT`, from where it can be read and processed with command line tools.
 The listing below shows another session with Hadoop, assuming the previous state is still present, including a test file on HDFS:

 ```sh
 # go to the project directory